Rodney McLeod Jr.

 Rodney McLeod Jr. Bio

-Rodney McLeod Jr. (born June 23, 1990) is an American former professional football player who was a safety for 13 seasons in the National Football League (NFL).
-McLeod played college football for the Virginia Cavaliers and signed with the St. Louis Rams as an undrafted free agent in 2012.
-He has also played for the Philadelphia Eagles, with whom he won a Super Bowl in 2017, the Indianapolis Colts, and the Cleveland Browns.
+Rodney McLeod Jr. is an American former professional football player who spent 13 seasons as a safety in the National Football League (NFL).
+Born on June 23, 1990, in Clinton, Maryland, McLeod built a reputation as a dependable defensive back and a respected leader in the locker room.
+He played college football for the Virginia Cavaliers before signing with the St. Louis Rams as an undrafted free agent in 2012.
+Across his career, McLeod suited up for the St. Louis Rams, the Philadelphia Eagles, the Indianapolis Colts, and the Cleveland Browns, winning Super Bowl LII with Philadelphia in the 2017 season.
+After the 2024 campaign, he announced his retirement from professional football.

 Early Life and Background